 Col Harris passed-away in Ottawa on 24 Mar 2016.
 His Obituary and accompanying obituary picture are shown in the Last Flight section of this website.

 Fred was a student on LAPC 2, graduating at CJATC Rivers MB in Aug 1951.
-He was the second RCCS pilot out of a total of ten RCCS pilots to qualify for the Army flying Badge; Maj Rudy Ulrich being the first on LAPC 1 in 1949.
-Fred’s Course photo can be seen in the CJATC section of the website.
+He was the second RCCS pilot out of a total of ten RCCS pilots to qualify for the Army Flying Badge; Maj Rudy Ulrich being the first on LAPC 1 in 1949.
+Fred’s Course photo can be seen in the TRAINING section of the website.